As part of our Redipor® prepared media range we supply bagged media products from 100ml up to 10 litres, with varying fill volumes.

-All batches are supported with batch manufacturing and QC testing documentation.
+All batches are supported with QC testing documentation.

 Our Redipor Prepared Media range is so extensive that not every product is included in the official price list.
 In addition to offering such a wide selection of products, we have developed a flexible manufacturing process enabling us to produce bespoke solutions.

 Contact us to discuss your requirements, whatever they are.